zxing-js/library/readme.md

 - [x] Document browser usage

 Todo:
-- [ ] Create tests for node.js usage for qrcode
+- [ ] Port pdf417 format with unit and browser tests and documentation
 - [ ] Adapt documentation for JSDoc, generate documentation, cleanup source files
-- [ ] Document node usage
 - [ ] Port aztec format with unit and browser tests
+- [ ] Create automatic tests for all major current browsers
-- [ ] Port client/result parsing with unit and browser tests and documentation
+- [ ] Port multi parsing with unit and browser tests and documentation
 - [ ] Port datamatrix format with unit and browser tests and documentation
 - [ ] Port maxicode format with unit and browser tests and documentation
-- [ ] Port multi parsing with unit and browser tests and documentation
 - [ ] Port oned format with unit and browser tests and documentation
-- [ ] Port pdf417 format with unit and browser tests and documentation
+- [ ] Port client/result parsing with unit and browser tests and documentation
 - [ ] Documentation for using directly from TypeScript
-- [ ] Create automatic tests for all major current browsers